Admissions (Undergraduate)

 Coordinator: Sarah Wood

-Chico State cooperates with high schools within its Northern California service area to provide the High School Scholars registration fee waiver program for promising high school students to enrich their junior or senior year by enrolling concurrently in one or two designated University courses.
+Chico State cooperates with high schools within its Northern California service area to provide the High School Scholars registration fee waiver program for promising high school students to enrich their junior or senior year by enrolling concurrently in one or two designated university courses.
 The goal is to provide these high school students with an understanding of the expectations and opportunities provided by a college education.
-To participate, students must have earned a grade B or better in their high school college preparatory course work.
+To participate, students must have earned a grade B or higher in their high school college preparatory coursework.
 A special application form is required and may be obtained in the Office of Admissions.
 Approval to take courses is granted on a semester-by-semester basis and does not constitute the right to continued enrollment.

 MESA Schools Program-MSP